Eric Lindros trade: Aftermath

 Gil Stein, president of the NHL, indicated that the league would not take disciplinary action against Aubut, and the Rangers did not challenge the arbitrator's decision.
 Stein further stated that as of August 1, all trades needed to be confirmed with the league office by all involved parties before they would be considered consummated.

 Hextall and Ricci initially did not want to report to Quebec, but relented.
 The Nordiques reached the playoffs in the 1992–93 season, their first postseason appearance since 1987.
 In 1995, the Nordiques moved to Denver, Colorado, and became the Colorado Avalanche.
-The Avalanche won the 1996 Stanley Cup Finals with Forsberg and Ricci playing key roles for the team.
+The Avalanche won the 1996 Stanley Cup Final with Forsberg and Ricci playing key roles for the team.
 Thibault was traded to the Montreal Canadiens for Patrick Roy, who was their starting goaltender as Stanley Cup champions, while Hextall was traded to the New York Islanders in a trade that netted Adam Deadmarsh.

-The Avalanche also won the 2001 Stanley Cup Finals with Forsberg and Roy playing key roles, as well as Alex Tanguay, who had been drafted with a pick acquired in exchange for Ricci from the San Jose Sharks.
+The Avalanche also won the 2001 Stanley Cup Final with Forsberg and Roy playing key roles, as well as Alex Tanguay, who had been drafted with a pick acquired in exchange for Ricci from the San Jose Sharks.
 Deadmarsh was traded to the Los Angeles Kings on February 21, 2001, as part of multi-player deal for Colorado to upgrade their team with Rob Blake and Steve Reinprecht prior to the playoffs.

-Meanwhile, the Rangers won the 1994 Stanley Cup Finals anyway without Lindros.
+Meanwhile, the Rangers won the 1994 Stanley Cup Final anyway without Lindros.
 Among the players that the Rangers had originally offered in 1992 for Lindros, Kovalev and Richter played key roles in their 1994 Cup run.